mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ](../tts-test) first.
 {{< /hint >}}

-## Basic Example

-Here is a simple program, `chatgpt.py`, that uses the OpenAI chat completion API for dialogue.
+MMDAgent-EX can be used as a frontend for dialogue systems.
+Here, we introduce a simple example that connects OpenAI's GPT model.

+## Connecting LLM-Based Dialogue Generation to MMDAgent-EX

+The following steps show a simple program that conducts dialogues using OpenAI's chat completion API, and how to start it as a submodule of MMDAgent-EX.

 {{< hint warning >}}
 The examples provided here use very simple prompts, so the scope of the conversation is quite limited.
 This page does not cover how to use and optimize chatGPT.
 The following sample is only for demonstrating integration with MMDAgent-EX.
 {{< /hint >}}

-The following is a simple Python script that uses a fixed prompt to chat using the OpenAI chat completion API.
-The operation is as follows:
+The `chatgpt.py` below is a simple Python script for making conversation with the OpenAI chat completion API.
+Except for the last main() part, it is a standard text chat code.
+In main(), it is implemented to perform the following actions to operate as a submodule of MMDAgent-EX.

 - It reads MMDAgent-EX messages from standard input.
 - It filters out a message containing speech recognition result.